11 Times Donald Trump Looked Like He Was Done For

 7. Mocking a disabled reporter

 Trump was extremely sensitive to any and all criticism of him, especially reporters calling into question the facts.
-Such was the case with New York Times reporter Serge Kovaleski, who said Trump's claim, citing his story, that "thousands and thousands of people were cheering" the collapse of the World Trade Center on Sept.
+Such was the case with New York Times reporter Serge Kovaleski, who said Trump's claim, citing Kovaleski's reporting, that "thousands and thousands of people" cheered the collapse of the World Trade Center on Sept.
 11, 2001, was false.

 Kovaleski's reporting, then for the Washington Post, included a line that authorities were questioning some people who were allegedly seen throwing "tailgate-style parties" from rooftops as the towers burned.
-Kovaleski explained they couldn't verify this information, and that it certainly wasn't "thousands and thousands."
+Kovaleski explained that they couldn't verify this claim, and that it certainly wasn't "thousands and thousands."

 At a rally, Trump went after Kovaleski, who has a congenital condition called arthrogryposis that limits the movement of his arms.

 "You gotta see this guy," Trump said at a November 2015 rally in South Carolina.
-Trump began flailing his arms, making wild motions and holding his arms at an odd angle much like the one that Kovaleski's condition has forced him to.
+Trump began flailing his arms, making wild motions and holding his arms at an odd angle.

 "Ahh, I don't know what I said!
-Ahh, I don't remember," Trump continued in a mock voice.
+Ahh, I don't remember," Trump continued in a mocking voice.

 Trump maintained he wasn't mocking Kovaleski or his condition and had never met the reporter or knew what he looked like — despite having been interviewed by him many times previously.

-Of all of Trump's offenses, an August Bloomberg poll found this was the worst in the minds of voters so far.
+Of all of Trump's offenses, an August Bloomberg poll found, this was the worst in the minds of voters thus far.

 8. The "Mexican" judge

-Trump was defensive again as a lawsuit was being weighed over his controversial Trump University and whether it defrauded participants.
-Trump claimed in an interview with the Wall Street Journal that U.S. District Judge Gonzalo Curiel had an "absolute conflict" in deciding the case, because he was "of Mexican heritage" and Trump had promised to build a wall along the southern U.S. border.
+Trump was defensive again about fraud lawsuits against Trump University.
+Trump claimed in an interview with the Wall Street Journal that U.S. District Judge Gonzalo Curiel had an "absolute conflict" in deciding the case, because he is "of Mexican heritage" and Trump had promised to build a wall along the southern U.S. border.

 Curiel was born in Indiana.
-The backlash to Trump's comments were swift.
-Trump maintained they weren't racist, even though he was saying Curiel couldn't do his job fairly because of his race.
+The backlash to Trump's comments was swift.
+Trump maintained they weren't racist, even though he was saying Curiel couldn't do his job fairly because of his heritage.

 Other top Republicans disagreed.
 House Speaker Paul Ryan said Trump's comments were "the textbook definition of a racist comment."